ArnaoutLab/sentropy/README.md

 Again by default the `return_dataframe` is set to False, in which case the Renyi divergences of the subcommunities will be returned as a numpy array.
 The rows are the subcommunities of the first counts (in the order in which they occur in the first counts), and the columns are the subcommunities of the second counts (in their native order).

 We can also compare subsets within a single set.
-To do this, we can either pass the same set to the first two arguments of `relative_sentropy`, or alternatively we can prepare 2 different `counts`, one for each subset (taken to be a set by itself).
+To do this, we can either pass the same set to the first two arguments of `sentropy`, or alternatively we can prepare 2 different `counts`, one for each subset (taken to be a set by itself).
 Note also that, when comparing subsets from different sets (e.g. the birds of prey from 2a vs. the invertebrates from 2b), the similarity matrix has to be defined for all pairs.

 If we do not pass anything to the `similarity` argument, then the function will compute the usual (i.e. similarity-insensitive) exponentiated Rényi divergence.
 We may also optionally pass a similarity function or a string representing a path to a CSV file to `similarity`.
 In those cases, we may optionally pass values to the arguments `symmetric`, `X`, `chunk_size`, `parallelize`, and `max_inflight_tasks`.
 These latter arguments have the same meaning as when we compute LCR indices.

 It is also convenient to obtain the actual KL/Renyi divergences without the exponentiation.
 To do so, we pass `eff_no = False`, just like for LCR diversity indices.
 Finally, we can also pass `which="set"` or `which="subset"` if we are interested only in the divergence at the set level or at the subset level.

 ## Pytorch and GPU support
 For heavier computations, it is possible to use PyTorch instead of numpy to obtain some acceleration.
-To do so, we pass `backend="torch"` to `relative_sentropy`.
+To do so, we pass `backend="torch"` to `sentropy`.
 (By the fault, the `backend` argument takes value `"numpy"`.)
 In order to have the computation of the diversity indices run on the GPU, we can additionally pass `device="mps"` or `device="cuda"`, depending on whether the computation runs on a Mac computer with Apple silicon, or a computer with NVIDIA CUDA.
 (By default, the `device` argument takes value `cpu`, which means the computation runs on the CPU.)
 For example, consider the following set with 100 subsets and 10000 entities:

 ```python
 big_counts = np.random.randint(101, size=(10000,100))